• Skip to primary navigation

 • Could you source all your own ingredients at the farmers' market during peak season, freeze them yourself, and make these smoothies less expensively?
 Probably.
 Would you?
 Probably not.
 (I know I wouldn't, even though I'm kind of a farmers' market and CSA obsessive.)
 That said, if you have more time than money, it's worth assessing whether you can make your own smoothies at substantially lower cost, and balancing that analysis with an honest assessment of whether you will.

 • Compared to buying smoothies at the gym or a smoothie bar, at least in my area, a smoothie box is way less expensive.
-(I'd typically pay $8 for a small and $12 for a large smoothie, which — let's just say it — is madness.)
+(I’d typically pay $12 for a small smoothie, which — let’s just say it — is madness.)

 • For me, having these easy-to-use packets in my freezer, and knowing they'll come on a regular schedule, encourages me to make healthy choices even when I'm rushed in the morning or starving after a long workout.
 That in itself has value.